Migrating to an External Database

 To switch to another database without saving the build history or user data:

-1. Install and set up an external database.
+1. Install and Setting up an External Database.

 2. Shut down the TeamCity server.

-3. Create a backup copy of the <TeamCity data directory> used by the server
+3. TeamCity Data Backup of the <TeamCity data directory> used by the server

 5. Start the TeamCity server.